MicrosoftDocs/biztalk-docs/his/core/as-400-definition-properties1.md

 > [!NOTE]
 >  Configuration changes are apparent only to users who establish a connection after the configuration changes are saved.
 Users who were connected at the time the configuration changes were made will not be affected.

-## AS/400 Definition Properties: IP Address List
+## IBM System i Definition Properties: IP Address List
  You can associate this LUA to a specific IP address or server name.

  **Add Address**